The Befriending Service

 Loneliness is one of the biggest 'illnesses' affecting our older people with more and more living alone; often without the support of their family.
 Alarmingly, over half of older people consider their TV to be their main form of company.
 Loneliness can have a huge effect on both physical and mental health.

-The New Connections Befriending Service is continually growing to meet the needs of the local community; providing a one to one service to older people who are socially isolated with weekly visits from a volunteer Befriender.
+The New Connections Befriending Service is continually growing to meet the needs of the local community; providing a one to one service to older people who are socially isolated with weekly visits from a volunteer Befriender, or a friendly weekly phone call from one of our telephone befrienders.
 This helps to promote confidence, independence and wellbeing.

-Once a referral has been made and a volunteer has been found, the Befriending Co-ordinator will visit the client to explain how it works and ensure that they meet the criteria.
+Once a referral has been made the Befriending Co-ordinator will visit the client to explain how the service works and ensure that they meet the criteria.

 The Befriending Service is for those who are: